German-Furfori/proyecto-final-spring/README.md

-# Proyecto Final AYI Academy
+# Final Proyect for the AYI Academy

-Este proyecto trata de una API REST desarrollada en Java con SpringBoot utilizando MySQL como motor de bases de datos.
+This project is about a REST API developed in Java with SpringBoot, using MySQL as database engine.